Elton John: Early life and education

 Elton John, known then as Reg Dwight, studied at the Royal Academy of Music in London for five years.

-For the next five years, John attended Saturday classes at the Academy in Central London, and he has said he enjoyed playing Frédéric Chopin and Johann Sebastian Bach and singing in the choir during Saturday classes, but that he was not otherwise a diligent classical student.
+For the next five years, John attended Saturday classes at the academy in Central London, and he has said he enjoyed playing Frédéric Chopin and Johann Sebastian Bach and singing in the choir during Saturday classes, but that he was not otherwise a diligent classical student.
 "I kind of resented going to the Academy," he said.
 "I was one of those children who could just about get away without practising and still pass, scrape through the grades."
 He has said that he would sometimes skip classes and ride around on the London Underground.
-Several instructors have attested that he was a "model student", and during the last few years he took lessons from a private tutor in addition to his classes at the Academy.
-He left the Academy before taking the final exams.
+Several instructors have attested that he was a "model student", and during the last few years he took lessons from a private tutor in addition to his classes at the academy.
+He left the academy before taking the final exams.

 John's mother, though strict with her son, was more outgoing than her husband, and something of a free spirit.
 With Stanley Dwight uninterested in his son and often absent, John was raised primarily by his mother and maternal grandmother.
 When his father was home, the Dwights had vehement arguments that greatly distressed John.
 When he was 14, they divorced.
-His mother then married a local painter, Fred Farebrother, a caring and supportive stepfather whom John affectionately called "Derf", "Fred" backwards.
+His mother then married a local painter, Fred Farebrother, a caring and supportive stepfather whom John affectionately called "Derf", "Fred" backward.
 They moved into flat No. 3A in an eight-unit apartment building called Frome Court, not far from both previous homes.
-John wrote the songs that launched his career as a rock star, there.
+There John wrote the songs that launched his career as a rock star.
 He lived there until he had four albums, simultaneously, in the American Top 40.

 Career

 1962–1969: Pub pianist to staff songwriter

 At age 15, with his mother's and stepfather's help, John was hired as a pianist at a nearby pub, the Northwood Hills Hotel, playing Thursday to Sunday nights.
 Known simply as "Reggie", he played a range of popular standards, including songs by Jim Reeves and Ray Charles, as well as his own songs.
 A stint with a short-lived group called the Corvettes rounded out his time.
 Although normal-sighted as a teenager, John began wearing horn-rimmed glasses to imitate Buddy Holly.

-In 1962 John and some friends formed a band called Bluesology.
+In 1962, John and some friends formed a band named Bluesology.
 By day, he ran errands for a music publishing company; he divided his nights between solo gigs at a London hotel bar and working with Bluesology.
-By the mid-1960s, Bluesology was backing touring American soul and R&B musicians such as the Isley Brothers, Major Lance and Patti LaBelle and the Bluebelles.
+By the mid-1960s, Bluesology were backing touring American soul and R&B musicians such as the Isley Brothers, Major Lance and Patti LaBelle and the Bluebelles.
 In 1966 the band became Long John Baldry's supporting band and played 16 times at the Marquee Club.